Brendan Cole

 Brendan Cole (born 23 April 1976) is a New Zealand ballroom dancer, specialising in Latin American dancing.
-He is most famous for appearing as a professional dancer on the BBC One show, Strictly Come Dancing.
+He is most famous for appearing as a professional dancer on the BBC One show, Strictly Come Dancing from 2004 to 2017.
 From 2005 to 2009, he was a judge on the New Zealand version of the show, Dancing with the Stars.

 Early life and career

-Cole was born in Christchurch, New Zealand.
-He has danced since he was six, and moved to the United Kingdom when he was eighteen, where he studied the pasodoble, ballroom and ballet at Donaheys, Clayton, Manchester.
+Cole was born 1976, in Christchurch, New Zealand.
+He learned to dance at the age of six, along his brother and sister.
+As a child, he won the Juvenile, Junior and Youth Champion of New Zealand.
+He moved to the United Kingdom when he was eighteen, where he studied the pasodoble, ballroom and ballet at Donaheys, Clayton, Manchester.
 Before becoming a professional dancer Cole was a builder and roof layer, having left school at 17.

-He danced with Camilla Dallerup, a fellow contestant on the BBC's earlier long-running show Come Dancing, as amateurs from 1996, and from 2002 to 2004 as professionals.
-They competed for New Zealand: Dallerup is Danish-born.
-In 2003 Dallerup and Cole were placed 3rd for Latin American at the UK Closed Championships.
+He danced with Camilla Dallerup, a fellow contestant on the BBC's earlier long-running show Come Dancing, as amateurs from 1996 to 1999, and professional from 2002 to 2004.
+Despite Dallerup being Danish-born, they competed in Latin for New Zealand, for seven years.
+In 2002, they won the Professional Latin New Zealand National Championships in Auckland.
+In 2003, they won the Professional Latin Universal Open in Frimley Green, England. and the BATD English Championships in Watford.
+The same year they won the New Zealand Closed National Championships in Wellington, and won the Taiwan International in Taipei.

-In the winter of 2004 he had his first acting experience featuring in the UK feature film Everything to Dance for alongside Sasha Jackson, Travis Oliver and Sally Reeve.
+In the winter of 2004, Cole had his first acting experience in a feature film: Everything to Dance for alongside Sasha Jackson, Travis Oliver and Sally Reeve.

-In October 2009, Cole appeared on the New Zealand travel show Intrepid Journeys.
-During a hunting lesson filmed in Vanuatu he was shown killing and eating a chicken, prompting international news coverage.
-In October 2019, he began competing in The X Factor: Celebrity alongside Jeremy Edwards.
+In 2009, Cole appeared on the New Zealand travel show Intrepid Journeys, however, during a hunting lesson filmed in Vanuatu, he was shown killing and eating a chicken, prompting international news coverage.

+In October 2019, he competed in The X Factor: Celebrity alongside Jeremy Edwards.

 Personal life

 In 2010, Cole married Zoe Hobbs, a British model, who gave birth to their first child, daughter Aurelia, on Christmas Day 2012.
 In March 2018, Zoe gave birth to their son Danté.
-The family now live in Aylesbury, Buckinghamshire.
+The family live in Aylesbury, Buckinghamshire (2015).